Orthodontics / misaligned teeth

 What types of misaligned teeth can be treated with orthodontics?

-Orthodontics can treat a variety of misalignments, including overbite, underbite, crossbite, spaces between teeth, crooked teeth and more.
+With our orthodontic methods, we can correct a variety of misalignments, including overbite, underbite, crossbite, gaps between teeth, crowding, crooked teeth and other abnormalities.

 How long does orthodontic treatment usually take?

-The duration of treatment depends on the type and severity of the deformity, but can generally be between 1 and 3 years.
+The duration depends on the type and severity of the misalignment.
+It usually takes between 1 and 3 years.

 Is orthodontic treatment painful?